 Figure 7.
 Noise amplitude $\sigma_s(x)$ for bilateral-filtered image (sharpened near edges; noise-reduced elsewhere) from a camera JPEG.
-ISO 100.
-A noise peak may also be present for strongly (but uniformly) sharpened images.
+ISO 100..

-For bilateral-filtered images, use Noise power, $N{peak}$ , the square of the peak noise amplitude, smoothed with a rectangular kernel of length PW20/2.
+For bilateral-filtered images, use Noise power, N{peak} , the square of the peak noise amplitude, smoothed with a rectangular kernel of length PW20/2.
 This is an arbitrary choice, but it removes most of the jaggedness and produces reasonably consistent results.